dev-diaries41/waydroid-frida-starter-kit/README.md

 ## Frida Scripts

 The `scripts/` directory contains various Frida scripts designed to assist in pentesting Android applications.
+These scripts are NOT perfect or meant for production level pentesting but should help you get familiar with android pentesting.